sean09lee/node-scraper/README.md

 ## Running locally

 This project runs off of node and npm.
-First `npm install`, then `npm start`
+If this is your first time running this app, run `npm install`, then `npm run custom`.